 As a petroleum engineer, your skills will cover a lot of territory above ground, underground, and even in the ocean.
 Read on to learn more about what you can do with a career in petroleum engineering.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.
+Schools offering Nuclear Engineering degrees can also be found in these popular choices.

 Petroleum engineering is the study of how to locate and extract energy resources, such as oil and natural gas, from the earth.
 If you are interested in this field, you can become a petroleum engineer.

 |Professional Certification||Available by joining and passing an exam given by the Society of Petroleum Engineers|

 |Work Environment||Offices or research laboratories and drilling sites|

 |Similar Occupations||Aerospace engineer, geoscientist, industrial engineer, materials engineer|

 One of the bonuses of becoming an engineer of any sort is that you'll have an excellent chance of starting your career with a bachelor's degree.
 To earn your bachelor's degree in petroleum engineering, you'll need strong math and science skills, along with creative problem-solving abilities.
 You'll study things like fluid dynamics, the properties of raw petroleum, and geology.
 Some of the courses that will prepare you for this career include: